ZECODER2022/Battle-Bot/README.md

 - Battling

 **Commands:**
-- /balance - Shows amount of points the user that triggered the command has
+- /points - Shows amount of points the user that triggered the command has
+- /shop - Open the menu to buy boxes to unclock cubes!
 - More in Development...

 **How it works:**